jeftegoes/GitOverviewAndCommands/README.md

 ## Git overview
 ### Version control overview
 #### What is version control?
+- Version control enables teams to manage a collecion of files in an agile way
 - Content
   - Complete history tracked and available
 - Teams